EasyIP2023/solardawn-hacksi/README.md

 * [Go fund Me](https://www.gofundme.com/project-solardawn)

 ## Installation
-Are solar panel give produced about 1.2 A, so to conserve power we are using the lite version [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/).
+Are solar panel outputs about 1.2 A, so to have a surplus of power going into the grid we are using the lite version of raspbian [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/).
 Because of it there are dependecies that need to be installed for the software to work.

 ```
 sudo apt install libglib2.0-dev \